soroushYousef/IE_FirstHw/README.md

 Soroush Yousefi
 98243070

-This is simple python file
+This is simple python file \n
-no action need, jusr run it
+no action need, just run it